Classification Under Uncertainty: Data Analysis for Diagnostic Antibody Testing: Discussion, Extensions, and Open Questions

 \subsection{Key Assumptions and Limitations}

 Our analysis makes several key assumptions that introduce corresponding limitations.
 In particular, we require that the probability densities $P(\br)$ and $N(\br)$ be known.
-In previous works \cite{SMC}, we have developed methods for objectively reconstructing PDFs with high-fidelity given many measurements, as may be available when testing large portions of a population.
+In previous works (\cite{SMC}), we have developed methods for objectively reconstructing PDFs with high-fidelity given many measurements, as may be available when testing large portions of a population.
 However, in general (and especially at the beginning of an emerging outbreak), there may not be sufficient data reconstruct $P(\br)$ and $N(\br)$ without empirical assumptions (e.g.\ fit functions).
 These introduce additional uncertainty into the modeling process, which therefore affects classification error.
-In Sec.\ \ref{sec:example}, these assumptions entered via our use of the Gamma and Weibull distributions.
+In Sec.\ \ref{sec:example}, these assumptions entered via our use of the gamma and beta distributions.
+Moreover, characterizing the conditional PDFs may be challenging high-dimensional situations, e.g.\ when 3 or more antibody targets are used for classification.

 While beyond the scope of this work, there are several potential strategies to address such shortcomings.
 In the event that a binary classification is required (e.g.\ no holdouts), it may be possible to formulate a parameterized collection of admissible PDFs characterizing the positive population and define a consensus loss function as an average over the corresponding individual loss functions.
 Thus, the error itself becomes a random variable, and one seeks the classification scheme that minimizes the average error.
-Alternatively, when holdouts are allowed, uncertainty in the prevalence may be used as a global proxy for uncertainty in the value of the PDF, thereby allowing direct use of $\L_t$.
+Equation \eqref{eq:deltaldiff} in the appendix yields the increase in error due to using a sub-optimal domain, which may be easily adaptable to the situation in which the PDFs are uncertain.
+If such approaches are untenable and holdouts are allowed, an alternative is to use uncertainty in the prevalence as a proxy.

 Another key assumption of our work is that $P(\br)$ is time-independent.
-In the case of SARS-CoV-2, however, it is well known that antibody levels decrease in time, sometimes to the point of being undetectable after a few months \cite{titer1,titer2}.
+In the case of SARS-CoV-2, however, it is well known that antibody levels decrease in time, sometimes to the point of being undetectable after a few months (\cite{titer1,titer2}).
 From a measurement standpoint, this is challenging because it means that the loss function $\L$ is itself also a function of time by virtue of its dependence on $P$.
 To maintain optimal error rates, it is thus necessary to know this time dependent behavior, which is beyond the scope of this work.

 {\it Acknowledgements: This work is a contribution of the National Institute of Standards and Technology and is not subject to copyright in the United States.} The authors wish to thank Ligia Pinto for useful discussions during preparation of this manuscript.
 We also thank Lili Wang for preliminary discussions that motivated us to define the scope of this work.